Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 • Security

 On the other hand, VPNs are all about security as the traffic, back and forth, is highly encrypted.
-Mostly 256-bit encryption is used to protect communication.
+256-bit encryption is mostly used to protect communication.
 It is the strongest possible encryption used by the military and banks.
 Hence, hackers won’t be able to decode the information you’re exchanging.

 • Privacy